jagreehal/typescript-mcp-workshop/src/07-playwright-demo/README.md

 # MCP Demo: Playwright Integration

-This demo showcases how the Model Context Protocol (MCP) can be integrated with Playwright to enable AI-driven browser automation.

-## Overview
+## Introduction

-Playwright is a powerful Node.js library for automating web browser interactions.
-By exposing Playwright's capabilities as MCP tools, an AI assistant can be empowered to perform tasks like:

-- Navigating to web pages.
-- Filling out forms.
-- Clicking buttons and interacting with web elements.
+Imagine an AI assistant that can browse the web, fill in forms, click buttons, and extract information from live websites—all on your behalf.
+By integrating Playwright, a powerful browser automation library, with the Model Context Protocol (MCP), you can give your AI these superpowers in a safe and controlled way.
+This demo shows how to expose Playwright's capabilities as MCP tools, enabling AI-driven browser automation for real-world tasks.

+## Why Integrate Playwright with MCP?

+Web automation opens up a world of possibilities:

-- Scraping data from websites.
+- Automatically gather data from websites
-- Taking screenshots.
-- Running end-to-end tests.
+- Test web applications end-to-end

-This demo illustrates how such an integration might look, allowing an AI to control a web browser through MCP tools.
+- Perform repetitive online tasks (booking, searching, scraping)
+- Enable AI to interact with the web as a human would

+By wrapping Playwright actions as MCP tools, you ensure that every browser action is explicit, auditable, and under your control.

-## How it Works
+## How It Works: Step by Step

-1.  **Playwright Tool Server:** An MCP server is set up with tools that wrap common Playwright actions.
+1. **Playwright Tool Server:** An MCP server is set up with tools that wrap common Playwright actions (e.g., `navigateTo`, `click`, `typeText`, `getInnerText`, `takeScreenshot`).
-    - `navigateTo(url: string)`
-    - `click(selector: string)`
-    - `typeText(selector: string, text: string)`
-    - `getInnerText(selector: string) -> string`
-    - `takeScreenshot(path: string)`
-    - And so on for other Playwright functionalities.
-2.  **Browser Instance:** The Playwright tool server manages one or more browser instances (e.g., Chromium, Firefox, WebKit) in the background.
+2. **Browser Instance Management:** The server manages one or more browser instances (Chromium, Firefox, WebKit) in the background.
-3.  **User Request/AI Plan:** A user might ask the AI to "log in to example.com with username X and password Y and tell me my account balance," or "find the price of product Z on shopping-site.com."
+3. **User Request or AI Plan:** The user asks the AI to perform a web task (e.g., "Check the weather in London on weather.com").
-4.  **Tool Invocation via MCP:** The AI assistant, based on the user's request, breaks down the task into a sequence of browser actions and invokes the corresponding Playwright MCP tools.
+4. **Tool Invocation via MCP:** The AI breaks down the task into a sequence of browser actions and calls the corresponding Playwright tools.
-    - e.g., Call `navigateTo("https://example.com/login")`
-    - Then `typeText("#username", "X")`
-    - Then `typeText("#password", "Y")`
-    - Then `click("#login-button")`
-    - Then `getInnerText("#account-balance")`
-5.  **Playwright Execution:** The MCP tool server translates these tool calls into actual Playwright commands, which control the browser instance.
+5. **Playwright Execution:** The server translates tool calls into real browser commands, controlling the browser instance.
-6.  **Results & Feedback:** The results of Playwright actions (e.g., text content, success/failure of an action, screenshots) are returned to the AI via MCP.
-The AI can then use this information to continue the task or present the final result to the user.
+6. **Results & Feedback:** Results (text, screenshots, success/failure) are returned to the AI, which can use them to continue the task or present the outcome to the user.

 ## Running the Demo

-To run this demo:
+To try out this demo:

 1. Start the server:
    ```sh